aduffy70/Protocols/LDH_assay_for_cell_viability.md

 Cells are plated and LDH levels are measured after different amounts of time (~12 hours apart) to determine the relative levels of cell death/damage over time.
 Include 3-4 replicates for each time point.

 Each reaction contains (for 96 well plates):
-  * 80.4uL Assay Mix:
-    - 6.7uL Sodium pyruvate (0.01M)
-    - 6.7uL DPNH (0.002M “slightly alkaline”)
-    - 67uL Balanced phosphate buffers (0.1M pH 7.4)
-  * Plated cells with 120uL media (or just media for no-cell controls)
+  * Plated cells (or no cells for controls)
+  * 100uL Media in different ratios
+  * 100uL CytoTox-ONE reagent

 ## Process

-  * Change media in plated cells, adding 120uL Definitive Supplemented William's E to each well.
+  * Change media in plated cells, adding 100uL media to each well.
-  * Add 120uL Definitive Supplemented William's E to no-cell control wells.
+  * Add 100uL media to no-cell control wells.
   * At each timepoint:
-    - Add 80.4uL Assay mix to each well for that timepoint.
+    - 100uL CytoTox-ONE reagent to each well for that timepoint.
-    - Immediately read wells at 340nm.
+    - Immediately read wells with excitation at 560nm and emission at 590m.
 Record at least 3 absorbance measurements at least 1 minute apart.

 # RECIPES